TempleEight/temple-docs/TempleEight/docs/welcome.md

 Decided that you need to change your Temple configuration half way through development?
 No problem!
 Temple supports diffing user code in order to enable continuous generation and development.

+## Get Going

+First, make sure you've installed the Temple CLI by following the [Installation Guide](installation).

+If you need some pointers in the right direction, check out the [Tutorial](guide/getting-started).

+For specific details about any part of the Temple ecosystem, there's the [Full Reference](reference/contents).

 ## Currently Supported